gd1808/team-project-2188-swen-261-01-b/docs/DesignDoc.md

 ### Application Tier
-> _Provide a summary of the Application tier of your architecture.
-This
-> section will follow the same instructions that are given for the UI
-> Tier above._
 The application tier consists of three classes; PlayerServices, GameCenter, and Game.
 Each class is used as a 'bridge' between the UI elements and the Model elements.

-![Simplified Application Tier UML](applicationTier.png) (Simplified Application Tier UML)
+![Simplified Application Tier UML](applicationTier.png)

+(Simplified Application Tier UML)

 When a user connects to the Web Checkers application, a new PlayerServices object will be created and references between the GameCenter and itself will be established.
 GameCenter serves as a hub for PlayerServices and Game objects.